 Use shot 3.3.1.

-Parent (Smadar Dolev) speaking to talent (Efrat). between parent and talent listening to reduce the amount of text parent has to memorize (parent can then glance at lines on script intermittently).
+Parent (Smadar Dolev) speaking to talent (Efrat).
+Alternate between parent speaking and talent listening. to reduce the amount of text parent has to memorize (parent can then glance at lines on script intermittently).
 Parent speaking text in quotes was filmed and marked as 3.5.2.
 Use shot 3.3.1 to show talent listening.

 Efrat Sher-Censor: For separateness, assign a high score when the parent describes the child as having a distinct personality with needs and desires that are different from her/his own [1-TXT].